4 Steps To Preparing Your Roof For Fall And Winter

 It’s important to remove leaves, pine needles, and other debris from the surface of your roof as well as your gutters.
 Even small bits of debris will hold moisture and possibly rot or mold, which will break down your roofing material.

-If you’re confident and experienced in walking on your roof, get up there and broom or blow off the debris that has collected on your roof, paying special attention to the valleys, which are most vulnerable to water damage.
+If you’re confident and experienced in walking on your roof, get up there and broom or blow off the debris.
+Pay special attention to the valleys, which are most vulnerable to water damage.
 Make sure they are free and clear of debris so as to allow water to flow.

 As part of our roof evaluation and maintenance services, we also treat roofs for moss, which is certainly not a bad idea in our moist climate.